jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 end
 ```

 There are some particularities about this module that are very interesting.
-First, you may've noticed we've implemented the `GenServer` behaviour because of the functions and callbacks defined, although we don't use the `GenServer.start_link/3` function and instead use `:proc_lib.spawn_link/3`.
+First, you may have noticed we've implemented the `GenServer` behaviour because of the functions and callbacks defined, although we don't use the `GenServer.start_link/3` function and instead use `:proc_lib.spawn_link/3`.

 Before moving into more details on that, let's see the `init/3` function.
 It's all clear at first sight: we acknowledge the connection with `:ranch.accept_ack/1`, set the connection to be active and then... we enter a loop?